Blueprint SDK — guidelines

 Public methods can be called externally by users via nano contracts transactions, and by other contracts executing; and internally by other public methods.
 Public methods can call any other method of the contract.

-View methods can be called externally by users via full node API requests, and internally by any other method.
+View methods can be called externally by users via full node API requests, internally by any other method, and by any method from other contracts.
 View methods can call other view methods, cannot call public methods, and can call internal methods as long as these do not change the attributes of the contract.

 The following snippet presents an example of valid calls between methods in a blueprint: